nz1okaph1l/nz1okaph1l.github.io/_posts/2023-07-31-Overpass-2-hacked.md

 ![image](/assets/img/Posts/overpass2/analysis-4.png)

-The attacker got a shell onto the server as the www-data user, executed the python command `python3 -c ‘import pty;pty.spawn(“/bin/bash”)’` to stabilize the shell.
+The attacker got a shell onto the server as the `www-data user`, executed the python command `python3 -c ‘import pty;pty.spawn(“/bin/bash”)’` to stabilize the shell.
 Then switched the user using the command su james to change the user to james and provided the password which we can see is `whenevernoteartinstant`.
 From here we see the attacker proceeded to run the command `sudo -l` to list the commands or binaries that the user james can run with sudo.
 We find that the attacker can run `ALL` the commands in the server using the user james (BAD PRACTICE).
 `(ALL : ALL) ALL`